robcarver17/pysystemtrade/docs/production.md

       max_executions: 1
 ```

 - `object` the class of the code that generates the orders, eg `sysexecution.strategies.classic_buffered_positions.orderGeneratorForBufferedPositions`.
-This must provide a method `get_and_place_orders` (which it will, as long if the class inherits from `orderGeneratorForStrategy`)
+This must provide a method `get_and_place_orders` (which it will, as long as the class inherits from `orderGeneratorForStrategy`)

 The following optional parameters are used only by `run_strategy_order_generator`:
 - `max_executions` the number of times the generator should be run on each iteration of run_systems.
 Normally 1, unless you have some whacky intraday system.
 Can be omitted.